briis/unifiprotect/README.md

 **Note:**

-* This has been testet on a Cloud Key Gen2+ with Unifi Protect Controller version 1.13.0-beta.16 and higher.
-I cannot guarantee that this will work on a lower version than that.
+* This has been testet on a Cloud Key Gen2+ with Unifi Protect Controller version 1.13.3-beta.4 and higher.
+It will not work on a lower version than that.
 * As of version 0.3.0, this Integration also supports the UDM Pro with UnifiOS, thanks to the work of @msvinth.
+You need the version of Unifi Protect that supports the Doorbell, or this Integration will fail.

 ## Manual Installation